wombats-writing-code/crosslinks-js/README.md

 ## Code organization

+The Crosslinks application is front-end only, which means you'll need to set up your own server-side solution for managing permissions.

+For example, at MIT, Crosslinks is world-readable - anyone in the world can read and access content.
+But, only MIT-authenticated users can edit.
+We do this by setting up an http version and an https version.
+The front-end shows the editing pages only when there is an MIT username present on the client.
+We then really secure this by having our API accept only requests with valid MIT kerberoses.

 All app stuff  is found in `app/`.

 From here on, we assume you're in the `app/` directory.
 Most likely you're interested in the actual Javascript logic, found in `modules/`.
 The entry file to the module loader is `index.js` and contains all routes (aka "pages") and their loading logic.